-Seamless integration in design workflow
+Seamless integration in a design workflow

-This is a major step forward, allowing designers to make changes to the image (like changing the colors, adding contrasts or cropping it to their needs) early in the design stage without having to redo the same tasks again when the design is being finalized.
+This is a major step forward, allowing designers to make changes to the image (like changing the colors, adding contrasts, or cropping it to their needs) early in the design stage without having to redo the same tasks again when the design is being finalized.

-Single image, monthly packs or annual subscription
+Single image, monthly packs, or annual subscription

 - A single image can be licensed anytime at $9.99